jmahlman/jmahlman.github.io/_posts/2023-12-21-Run-Policies-With-Jamf-Patch-Management.md

 ```
 {: file='postinstall.sh'}

-This script will parse the package name (sans "RunTrigger-") and run a `jamf policy -event <PACKAGENAME>` when "installed".
+This script will parse the package name (sans `RunTrigger-`) and run a `jamf policy -event <PACKAGENAME>` when "installed".
 You name the package whatever trigger you want to run, in our case "InstallWireshark".
 Now build your payload-free package and voila, you have a package that will run a jamf policy based on the name of the package!

 Package Info               |  Post Install Script
 :-------------------------:|:-------------------------: